gear-tech/gear/utils/remote-ext-tests/replay-block/README.md

         gear try-runtime --chain=vara --runtime vara_runtime.compact.compressed.wasm execute-block live --uri wss://archive-rpc.vara-network.io:443 --at "$HASH"
         ```

+    *Note:* The `--at` parameter provides the hash of the block which determines the current state of the blockchain.
+Then the following block is fethced and applied to this state.
+Therefore if we want to replay extrinsics from the block `N` we must provide the hash of the block `N-1` as the height.

 * Execute block against a local snapshot

     * Download snapshot at block `$HASH` (if omitted, the state at the latest finalized block is downloaded)